Rishiraj1308/CABZI/docs/PITCH.md

 2.  **Phase 2: Launch Path Partners (Months 7-9)**
     *   **Acquisition:** With the safety net in place, we will aggressively onboard drivers, offering them a platform that genuinely cares for their well-being.
 3.  **Phase 3: Public Rider Launch (Months 10-12)**
     *   **Marketing Message:** "The Safest Ride in Town.
-Every Cabzi is backed by our ResQ and Cure network."
+Every Curocity is backed by our ResQ and Cure network."
-4.  **Phase 4: Scale & Cabzi Pink**
+4.  **Phase 4: Scale & Curocity Pink**
     *   Replicate the model in new cities.
-    *   Launch **"Cabzi Pink"** - a women-only service with women partners, leveraging our core value of safety.
+    *   Launch **"Curocity Pink"** - a women-only service with women partners, leveraging our core value of safety.

 ---